-His poetry recorded and celebrated aspects of farm life, regional experience, traditional culture, class culture and distinctions, and religious practice and although reputedly held Jacobite sympathies, there is no evidence it seems to support this.
-He is considered the national poet of Scotland.
+His poetry recorded and celebrated aspects of farm life, regional experience, traditional culture, class culture and distinctions, and religious practice and although he reputedly held Jacobite sympathies, there is no evidence it seems to support this.
+Burns is considered the national poet of Scotland.
 Although he did not set out to achieve that designation, he clearly and repeatedly expressed his wish to be called a Scots bard, to extol his native land in poetry and song.

 The piece below is by Professor Gerard Carruthers, Director of the Robert Burns Centre at Glasgow University which he has submitted to us for publication.

 Robert Burns (1759-96) is Scotland’s national poet, and may also be Scotland’s national songwriter, though curiously this latter idea has never really been expressed.
 He authors over 200 poems and writes or edits (often improving pre-existing fragments) around 500 songs.
 Burns is also an international artist, arguably standing in a select band of ‘world writers’ whose work crosses cultures and continents in significant ways.
 For instance, Burns has an audience in nineteenth-century Russia which becomes even more pronounced in Soviet Russia.
 He has also had a long reception in the USA, partly but not exclusively via expatriate Scots.
 In both east and west, some of those same qualities underlie the poet’s appeal: writing about harsh, farming conditions, valuing education as a means of raising the mind, the inalienable dignity of the low-born human being.
 These are themes that currently sees Burns increasingly studied in modern-day China, where a new translation of his work appeared several years ago.